 Investigative journalist and author Peter Schweizer has appeared

-Prior to founding the Governmental Accountability Institute in 2012, Peter was a consultant to the Office of Presidential Speechwriting in the White House for President George W. Bush.
+Peter founded the Governmental Accountability Institute (GAI) in 2012 and serves as its president.
+Previously, he was a consultant to the Office of Presidential Speechwriting in the White House for President George W. Bush.
 He has also served as a member of the Ultraterrorism Study Group at the U.S. government’s Sandia National Laboratory and is a former consultant to NBC News.
 His books have been translated into eleven languages and he is a frequent guest commentator on television networks, radio talk shows, and podcasts.
 He is also the host of GAI’s own weekly podcast, The Drill Down, which relentlessly exposes cronyism and corruption in Washington.

 His other nonfiction books include Reagan’s War (Doubleday, 2002), which the Washington Post praised as “A fascinating, well-written, useful and important look at one of the three or four most important American political leaders of the 20th century.
 No serious assessment of the 40th president of the United States can ignore the central importance of anti-communism in his career; after Schweizer none will.”
 The Los Angeles Times called it “A rousing and compelling case that Reagan’s personal and political odyssey…was central to bringing down the ‘evil empire.”
 He is also the co-author of The Bushes: Portrait of a Dynasty (Doubleday, 2004), which the New York Times called “Fascinating…Provides illuminating insights into the internal dynamics of the Bush family dynasty.”
 The New York Post declared “If you want to know as fully as can be told the story of how the Bushes rose from Midwestern obscurity to equal the records of families like the Roosevelts, the Kennedys, and the Adamses — this is the book.”